omkarkuppa/ptl_staging/Features/Audio/BeepPkg/Readme.md

 Before using functions for generating beep sound user should use ```Enable``` function, after that user can use ```Beep``` function.
 Parameters for ```Beep``` are pointer to Beep PPI/Protocol, frequency in Hz, amplitude in dB, number of beep sound, duration of beep in milliseconds and pause between beeps in milliseconds. ```Beep``` function is blocking function.
 It means that user cannot do anything before end of this function.
-Beep PPI/Protocol contains also function for non blocking beep sounds. ```BeepOn``` function alows to turn on tone generator.
+Beep PPI/Protocol contains also function for non blocking beep sounds. ```BeepOn``` function allows to turn on tone generator.
 Parameters for ```BeepOn``` are pointer to Beep PPI/Protocol, frequency in Hz, amplitude in dB. ```BeepOff``` allow to turn off tone generator.
 Parameter for ```BeepOff``` is pointer to Beep PPI/Protocol.
 After all operations user should use ```Disable``` function.
 This step is important for further SoundWire components like OS drivers.